 To learn more about Taijon’s work at www.athletesforchange.net.

 Manager, Media and Marketing – Dashawn Stephens

-A graduate of the University of Waterloo, Dashawn Stephens is the current Head of Media and Marketing for the Black Canadian Coaches Association.
+A graduate of the University of Waterloo, Dashawn Stephens is a Media and Marketing professional for the Black Canadian Coaches Association.
 The Toronto-native spent 5 years at the University of Waterloo where he majored in Speech Communication and Business.
 He is also a former university athlete as he played 4 years of football for Waterloo and 1 year of rugby.
 Throughout his years at Waterloo, Stephens worked closely with the Toronto Inner-City Rugby Foundation, a non-profit organization that is aimed at growing the sport of rugby in Toronto by teaching the game to youth directly in schools.